How APPS (Digital Turbine) Makes Money in 2025: A Deep-Dive With Income Statement

 Revenue Breakdown

-• Growth is powered by increased adoption of its monetization platform and expansion into new markets.
+- Growth is powered by increased adoption of APPS's monetization platform and expansion of its partner network.

 Gross Profit and Margins

-• APPS maintains moderate margins due to its scalable digital business model and ongoing efforts to optimize operational efficiencies.
+- APPS maintains robust margins due to its scalable digital business model and low incremental costs for serving additional ad impressions.

-• Most costs come from platform infrastructure, data processing, and payments to app partners.
+- Most costs come from platform infrastructure, data processing, and partner payouts.

 Operating Income and Expenses

-• APPS continues to invest in growth and platform innovation while managing operational efficiency.
+- APPS continues to invest in growth and innovation while maintaining operational efficiency.

 Net Income